aapen/aapen/README.md

 Given the relationship between `HERE` and `PAD`, the following calculates the number of free memory cells available:

-    PAD            \ the base of PAD is the end of available program memory HERE @ -       \ subtract the base address of free memory 4 /            \ divide by 4 to convery bytes to (32-bit) cells
+    PAD        \ the base of PAD is the end of available program memory HERE @ -   \ subtract the base address of free memory 4 /        \ divide by 4 to convert bytes to (32-bit) cells

 ### Built-in FORTH Words